EvanHei/FileLocker/README.md

 - **👁**: shows or hides the password fields.

 > [!CAUTION]
-> If the password is lost the file cannot be decrypted.
+> If the password is lost, the file cannot be decrypted.
 FileLocker maintains a zero-knowledge policy.

 </details>